aalexeeva/summer_school/XSOLLA Getting started en.md

 Field | Type | Description
 ---- | --- | --------
-notification_type|string|alert Type.
-Obligatory.
+notification_type|string|Alert Type.
+Mandatory.
-purchase|object|Object with order information. purchase.virtual_currency|object|Object with data about the purchased virtual currency. purchase.virtual_currency.name|string|the Name of the virtual currency. purchase.virtual_currency.sku|string|article of a package of virtual currency (if specified for a package of virtual currency). purchase.virtual_currency.quantity|float|bonus item Quantity. purchase.virtual_currency.currency|string|three-Letter designation of the virtual currency of the order according to ISO 4217. purchase.virtual_currency.amount|float|purchase Amount. purchase.checkout|object|Object with order information. purchase.checkout.currency|string|three-letter currency symbol according to ISO 4217 standard. purchase.checkout.amount|float|order Amount. purchase.subscription|object|Object with subscription data. purchase.subscription.plan_id|string|the ID of the plan (external id if the plan was created through the API). purchase.subscription.subscription_id|integer|subscription ID in the XSOLLA database. purchase.subscription.product_id|string|product ID (if sent in token). purchase.subscription.tags|array|plan Tags. purchase.subscription.date_create|string|the date and time the subscription was created according to the ISO 8601 standard. purchase.subscription.date_next_charge|string|date and time of the next charge according to ISO 8601. purchase.subscription.currency|string|three-Letter currency designation of the recurrent plan according to ISO 4217 standard. purchase.subscription.amount|float|purchase Amount. purchase.virtual_items|object|Object with data about the items in the purchase. purchase.virtual_items.items|array|Array with item data. purchase.virtual_items.items.sku|string|item ID (article). purchase.virtual_items.items.amount|integer|the Quantity of this item in the order. purchase.virtual_items.currency|string|three-letter currency symbol according to ISO 4217 standard. purchase.virtual_items.amount|integer|order Amount. purchase.pin_codes|object|Array with key data. purchase.pin_codes.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.drm|string|DRM is the platform on which the game will be available.
+purchase|object|Object with order information. purchase.virtual_currency|object|Object with data about the purchased virtual currency. purchase.virtual_currency.name|string|The Name of the virtual currency. purchase.virtual_currency.sku|string|Article of a package of virtual currency (if specified for a package of virtual currency). purchase.virtual_currency.quantity|float|Bonus item Quantity. purchase.virtual_currency.currency|string|Three-Letter designation of the virtual currency of the order according to [ISO 4217](https://wikipedia.org/wiki/ISO_4217). purchase.virtual_currency.amount|float|purchase Amount. purchase.checkout|object|Object with order information. purchase.checkout.currency|string|three-letter currency symbol according to [ISO 4217](https://wikipedia.org/wiki/ISO_4217) standard. purchase.checkout.amount|float|order Amount. purchase.subscription|object|Object with subscription data. purchase.subscription.plan_id|string|the ID of the plan (external id if the plan was created through the API). purchase.subscription.subscription_id|integer|subscription ID in the XSOLLA database. purchase.subscription.product_id|string|product ID (if sent in token). purchase.subscription.tags|array|plan Tags. purchase.subscription.date_create|string|the date and time the subscription was created according to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard. purchase.subscription.date_next_charge|string|date and time of the next charge according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601). purchase.subscription.currency|string|three-Letter currency designation of the recurrent plan according to [ISO 4217](https://wikipedia.org/wiki/ISO_4217) standard. purchase.subscription.amount|float|purchase Amount. purchase.virtual_items|object|Object with data about the items in the purchase. purchase.virtual_items.items|array|Array with item data. purchase.virtual_items.items.sku|string|item ID (article). purchase.virtual_items.items.amount|integer|the Quantity of this item in the order. purchase.virtual_items.currency|string|three-letter currency symbol according to [ISO 4217](https://wikipedia.org/wiki/ISO_4217) standard. purchase.virtual_items.amount|integer|order Amount. purchase.pin_codes|object|Array with key data. purchase.pin_codes.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.drm|string|DRM is the platform on which the game will be available.
 Can take values 'steam', 'playstation', 'xbox', 'uplay', 'origin', 'drmfree', 'gog', 'epicgames', 'nintendo_eshop', 'discord_game_store' or 'oculus'.
-Before using, you need to make sure that the required DRM platform is configured in Your personal account. purchase.pin_codes.currency|string|three-Letter designation of the purchase currency according to ISO 4217. purchase.pin_codes.amount|float|key Value. purchase.pin_codes.upgrade|object|Object with upgrade information. purchase.pin_codes.upgrade.digital_content_from|object|Object with information about the package of the user from which the upgrade was made. purchase.pin_codes.upgrade.digital_content_from.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_from.DRM|string|DRM is a platform game. purchase.pin_codes.upgrade.digital_content_to|object|Object with information about the package that the user has moved to as part of the upgrade. purchase.pin_codes.upgrade.digital_content_to.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_to.DRM|string|DRM is a platform game. purchase.pin_codes.upgrade.currency|string|three-Letter designation of the purchase currency according to ISO 4217. purchase.pin_codes.upgrade.amount|float|purchase Amount. purchase.gift|object|Object with information about the gift. purchase.gift.giver_id|string|ID of the donor.
+Before using, you need to make sure that the required DRM platform is configured in Your personal account. purchase.pin_codes.currency|string|three-Letter designation of the purchase currency according to [ISO 4217](https://wikipedia.org/wiki/ISO_4217). purchase.pin_codes.amount|float|key Value. purchase.pin_codes.upgrade|object|Object with upgrade information. purchase.pin_codes.upgrade.digital_content_from|object|Object with information about the package of the user from which the upgrade was made. purchase.pin_codes.upgrade.digital_content_from.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_from.DRM|string|DRM platform of the game. purchase.pin_codes.upgrade.digital_content_to|object|Object with information about the package that the user has moved to as part of the upgrade. purchase.pin_codes.upgrade.digital_content_to.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_to.DRM|string|DRM platform of the game. purchase.pin_codes.upgrade.currency|string|three-Letter designation of the purchase currency according to [ISO 4217](https://wikipedia.org/wiki/ISO_4217). purchase.pin_codes.upgrade.amount|float|purchase Amount. purchase.gift|object|Object with information about the gift. purchase.gift.giver_id|string|ID of the donor.